 The selected beta ratio is a general compromise between the flow rate required and the desired differential pressure in working practice.
-It is easy to measure this decrease in pressure which can be used to determine the flow rate.
+It is easy to measure this decrease in pressure which can determine the flow rate.

 Energy losses across an orifice plate can be significant.
 Therefore, it is necessary to introduce a discharge coefficient equal to the ratio of actual flow rate to the flow rate with no energy losses or theoretical flow rate.
-An orifice plate has the advantage of being inexpensive and simple to use, but high-pressure losses are sustained.
+Thus, an orifice plate has the advantage of being inexpensive and simple to use, but high-pressure losses occur.

-If an orifice has been calibrated for the proper liquid flow rate and the flow rate has been monitored, the orifice is called a calibrated orifice.
-The measuring device plate is usually designed with round, sharp-edged holes and installed concentrically with the pipe and the pressure connection of one of the three pairs of standard holes on the front and back of the plate; ISO 5167 and other important standards cover these types.
-There are many other options.
+An orifice plate knows as calibrated orifice if calibrated with an appropriate fluid flow and a traceable flow measurement device.
+The measuring device plate is usually designed with round, sharp-edged holes and installed concentrically with the pipe and the pressure connection of one of the three pairs of standard holes on the front and back of the plate; ISO 5167 and other essential standards cover these types.
+There are many different options.

-Once the diaphragm is designed and installed, it is usually possible to specify the flow rate by taking the square root of the pressure drop across the diaphragm pressure connection and applying an appropriate constant.
-The uncertainty is usually small.
-Or restrict flow, in which case they are often called orifice plates.
+When you install the diaphragm, it is usually possible to specify the flow rate by taking the square root of the pressure drop across the diaphragm pressure connection and applying an appropriate constant.
+Thus, the uncertainty is usually tiny.
+Or restrict flow, in which case they are called orifice plates.

 They are also used with orifice meters to measure the flow rate of either liquids or gases in the respective pipeline.
 Orifice flanges usually come with either raised faces or ring-type joint facings.
 Therefore, they are essentially the same as weld neck and slip-on flanges with extra machining.